Meet Gina Cole, MFT

 My professional orientation is rooted in developmental psychology, as well as somatic and mindfulness practices.
 My approach combines traditional and alternative techniques such as somatic focused EMDR, that are focused in the “here and now” and at times are experiential, taking into account the various ways people express themselves.

-Additionally, my time is spent as an Adjunct Professor at California Lutheran University in the Graduate Psychology Program Marriage and Family Therapy programs.
-I have been teaching courses on Child Therapy Couples Counseling and Domestic Violence and Abuse am also a Clinical Supervisor for California Lutheran University, Counseling Center.
-This position allows me to stay up to date on the latest research findings regarding the effectiveness of mental health treatments and strategies.
+I have taught courses on Child Therapy Couples Counseling and Domestic Violence and Abuse at California Lutheran University, and have served as a Clinical Supervisor at CLU in the Graduate Psychology Program Marriage and Family Therapy programs and the Counseling Center.
+This has allowed me to stay up to date on the latest research findings regarding the effectiveness of mental health treatments and strategies.

 I hold a M.S. degree in Counseling Psychology from California University, Northridge.
 I earned by her B.A in Sociology from University of California, Santa Barbara.
 I am currently Adjunct facility with California Lutheran University, Graduate Psychology department, lecturing on Child Therapy Principles and Techniques and Couple Therapy.

 Certified in EMDR, Life Crisis, Grief Counseling, Sexual Abuse and Domestic Violence, Master Teacher in Early Childhood Education

 I attend ongoing EMDR supervisor on a monthly basis with various EMDRIA approved Consultants/Supervisors.